DivyanshKushwaha/Pizza-Sales-Dashboard/README.md

 ### Step 1
 - Importing the dataset in MySQL Database.
 - Writing queries for the requirements to build dashboard and helps to solve the problem statement.
-- Requirements to build dashboard
+- Requirements were calculated first in MySQL with the help of SQL queries that were needed to visualize various trends in dashboard
   #### Total Revenue
+  SELECT SUM(total_price) AS Total_Revenue FROM pizza_sale;

 ### Step 2
 - Open power query editor & in view tab under Data preview section, check "column distribution", "column quality" & "column profile" options.
 - Step 3 : Also since by default, profile will be opened only for 1000 rows so you need to select "column profiling based on entire dataset".